stebick/personalpage/README.md

 ## Acknowledgment

-I used this [Allen Lab](https://www.allanlab.org/) and [Academic website template](https://github.com/sbryngelson/academic-website-template) as templates.
+I used this [this](sbryngelson/academic-website-template) based on [Allen Lab](https://www.allanlab.org/) and [Academic website template](https://github.com/sbryngelson/academic-website-template) as templates.
 Thank you!

 ## License